gosub-com/Zurfur/README.md

     @b = cast(*int)myFloatPtr   // Cast myFloatPtr to *int

-## Namespaces
+## Packages and Modules

-Namespaces are similar to C#, but can also contain static functions, and extension methods.  `use Zurfur.Math` imports the intrinsic math functions, `Cos`, `Sin`, etc. into the global symbol table.
-If you want to froce them to be prefixed with `Math.`, it can be done with `use Math=Zurfur.Math`.
+A package is like a C# assembly.
+It is the basic unit for distributing a library or application and is a .`zip` file with a `.zil` extension.
+It will be defined here [ZIL Specification](Doc/Zil.md).

+Modules are like a C# static class and namespace combined.
+They can contain static functions, fields, and extension methods.
+From within a package, module names act like namespaces and stitch together just as they do in C#.
+From outside the package, they look and act like a C# static class.

-Namespaces do not nest or require curly braces.
-The namespace must be declared at the top of each file, after `use` statements, and before function or type definitions.
-All other namespaces in a file must be sub-namespaces of the top one:
+The `module` keyword does not nest, or require curly braces.
+The module name must be declared at the top of each file, after `use` statements, and before type, function, or field definitions.
+A file may contain other modules, but all of them must be nested inside the top level module:

-    namespace MyCompany.MyProject               // Top level namespace
+    module MyCompany.MyProject               // Top level module
-    namespace MyCompany.MyProject.Utils         // Sub-namespace, ok in same file namespace MyCompany.MyProject.OtherUtils    // Another sub-namespace, also ok namespace MyCompany.MyOtherProject          // ILLEGAL when in the same file
+    module MyCompany.MyProject.Utils         // Ok since it is nested in the top level module MyCompany.MyProject.OtherUtils    // Ok since it is also nested module MyCompany.MyOtherProject          // ILLEGAL since it is not nested

+Package names should be unique across the world, such as a domain name followed by a project (e.g. `com.gosub.zurfur`).
+For now, top level module names must be unique across an entire project.
+If there are any top level module name clashes, the project will fail to build.
+In the future, there may be syntax or project settings to resolve that.

 ## Async